-You don’t have to drain your bank account or spend an entire weekend working on floral arrangements to dress up your tablescape.
+You don’t have to drain your bank account or spend an entire weekend working on floral arrangements to dress up your celebration tablescape.
 There’s a much simpler way of beautifying your guests’ place settings: napkin folding.
-Rather than investing in multiple sets of dishes or tons of table accessories, napkin folds can help make things look fresh every time you set the table.
-It's a really simple way to inspire awe in your dinner guests.
+Rather than investing in multiple sets of dishes or a variety of table accessories, decorative folded napkins can help make things look fresh every time you set the table.
+It's a simple way to inspire awe in your dinner guests.

 3 Fancy Napkin Folds That Are Easy to Learn!